Model United Nations: Academic aspects

-Participation in Model UN is intended to develop skills in negotiation, speaking, and communication.
+The main objectives of participating in model UN are to develop skills in negotiation, speaking, and communication.
 Material issues of diplomacy and policy are approached through a quasi-academic process.
-In addition, crisis committees, which deal with crisis scenarios which can be contemporary or historical, can develop leadership skills and the ability to adapt and deal with unexpected situations.
+Crisis committees involve rapid response to evolving crisis scenarios, which require participants to make quick decisions.
 In preparation for a conference, topics are chosen for each committee.
 Typically, research and background guides are made available by the organizers of a conference.
-Based on these guides, delegates of each committee are often expected to research and formulate a position for the country or group they represent, and submit a position paper.
-The purpose of writing a position paper is to familiarize delegates with the substantial topics of debate, encourage academic research and writing, and to enable substantial preparation for conferences.
+Based on these guides, delegates of each committee are often expected to research and formulate a position for the country or group they represent and submit a position paper.
+Position papers outline each delegate’s stance on the topic and summarize relevant research.